pinkflag/generics/README.md

 # The Generics (Stripe)

-Band store front that makes bank through the super-cool **Stripe API**!
+Store front for a band that makes bank through the super-cool **Stripe API**!

 Hosted at: https://generics.herokuapp.com

-## Run the app locally
+## Running the app locally

-1. install Node Package Manager (NPM) by installing Node.js
+1. Install Node Package Manager (NPM) by installing Node.js

-2. from the console move inside the project folder and run
+2. From the terminal go to the project folder and run

 ```
 npm install